Once your GitHub account is connected, you can export your project and keep it in sync as your app evolves.

 - Open the project settings (gear icon in the chat panel).

-- Select Push to GitHub.
+- Select Export to GitHub.

-- Click Save Changes to GitHub.
+- Click Sync to GitHub.

 Caffeine pushes a new commit to the main branch of your repository.
 No new branch is created — all commits go to main.
 If the new build produced no file changes compared to the previous export, no commit is created.